 In the late fall after the first frost, cut back a third of your thyme plant.
 Select the oldest, woodiest portions and cut back the stems by about half.
 Avoid pruning younger stems when doing this kind of yearly maintenance task.
 Doing this yearly will encourage your plant to put out tender new growth.

 You should also prune lightly after your plant flowers using the same strategy.
-Light cutting helps your thyme plant keep its shape.
+Light trimming helps your thyme plant keep its shape.
 When shaping, avoid cutting back more than 1/3 of the plant.
 Use sharp, clean shears to do any pruning.
-Steel sheers are a great choice because they are easy to clean and sanitize between uses.
+Steel shears are a great choice because they are easy to clean and sanitize between uses.

 As for pests, thyme doesn't have too many issues aside from the occasional spider mite or aphid problem.
-Often, a heavy infestation means your plant was probably not doing too well anyway.
+Treating these pests with insecticidal soap is typically adequate.
+Often, even a heavy infestation can be well managed with insecticidal soap, but the severe attack may also mean that your plant was probably not doing too well anyway.

 Common Diseases for Thyme

 Thyme is very susceptible to root rot, which occurs when a plant sits in water for too long or is planted in poorly draining soil.
-Avoid this situation by watering thyme infrequently and never plant it in waterlogged soil.
+Avoid this situation by watering thyme infrequently and never planting it on waterlogged soil.

 Thyme plants can also develop gray mold.
-This fungus, also known as Botrytis cinerea, is very common and usually affects plants that are already beginning to go downhill.
+This disease, caused by the fungal pathogen Botrytis cinerea, is very common and usually affects plants that are already beginning to go downhill.
 Like root rot, too much moisture is the main cause of this fungal infection.